 Dr. Stacy L. Smith is the Founder and Director of the Media, Diversity, and Social Change Initiative at the Annenberg School for Communication & Journalism at the University of Southern California where she is also an Associate Professor.
 Dr. Smith's work examines gender, race, LGBT status, disability, and age on screen and gender and race/ethnicity behind the camera in cinematic content as well as barriers and opportunities facing women and people of color in the entertainment industry.
 She also conducts economic analyses related to diversity and the financial performance of films.
 Dr. Smith is a world leader, with speaking engagements ranging from the TED Women stage to the United Nations.
 Her research sets the global standard for data on employment diversity in entertainment, and she is a trusted source to the entertainment industry.
 Dr. Smith’s work is cited widely by both corporate and educational audiences.
 Dr. Smith has written more than 100 journal articles, book chapters, and reports on content patterns and effects of the media.
 In 2015, LA Weekly named Dr. Smith the #1 Most Influential Person in Los Angeles.
 You can read more about Dr. Smith’s work and accomplishments in her full bio.

 Research and advocacy at this level involves multiple stakeholders.
-The MDSC Initiative is grateful to our existing sponsors and partners, including Mari and Manuel Alba, Bonnie Arnold, Julie Parker Benello, Barbara Bridges, Ann Erickson and Richard Pellett, Beth Friedman, Suzanne Lerner, Ann Lovell, and other individuals.
+The MDSC Initiative is grateful to our existing sponsors and partners, including The David & Lura Lovell Foundation, Mari and Manuel Alba, Bonnie Arnold, Ann Erickson and Richard Pellett, Beth Friedman, Suzanne Lerner, Valley Fund for the Advancement of Women and Girls at the Women’s Foundation of Southern Arizona and Ann Lovell, the Women’s Foundation of Colorado and Barbara Bridges.
+Support is also provided by The Tides Foundation on the recommendation of Ms. Julie Parker Benello.
 Interested in supporting the MDSC Initiative?
 Please contact us for more information or click here to donate.